python/cpython/Doc/library/typing.rst

    # 'output' is of type 'int', not 'UserId'
    output = UserId(23413) + UserId(54341)

 Note that these checks are enforced only by the static type checker.
-At runtime the statement ``Derived = NewType('Derived', Base)`` will make ``Derived`` a function that immediately returns whatever parameter you pass it.
+At runtime, the statement ``Derived = NewType('Derived', Base)`` will make ``Derived`` a function that immediately returns whatever parameter you pass it.
 That means the expression ``Derived(some_value)`` does not create a new class or introduce